• Home

 phidata/pgvector:16

-Instructions for setting up the Python environment are similar to what has been instructed for DirectionX with the same Google Gemini API key.
-Therefore we do not need to go for paid LLM models.
+Instructions for setting up the Python environment are similar to what has been instructed for DirectionX, which we will be using for SmartRetriever too.
 The file structure has been simplified.
-There will be only two Python files:
+There will be only three Python files:

-- scraper.py (which will help in scraping the contents of the URL provided by the user and then storing the well-structured scraped data in a .txt file).
+• scraper.py (This will help in scraping the contents of the URL provided by the user and then storing the well-structured scraped data in a .txt file).

-- interaction.py (used for storing the contents of the .txt file in a vector database, creating a Knowledge Base out of the vector data, and then allowing the user to ask queries and solutions from the Knowledge Base in the user’s local system through CLI ).
+• interaction_using_openai.py (used for storing the contents of the .txt file in a vector database, creating a Knowledge Base out of the vector data, and then allowing the user to ask queries and solutions from the Knowledge Base using the default OpenAI model or the free Google Gemini model through the user’s local system through CLI ).

 scraper.py